ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

-### Puzzles
+### More Puzzles

-:::: {admonition} Puzzle 1
+:::: {admonition} Puzzle 3

-We have seen that Graph 1 can me mapped into Graph 2 with the following injection:
+We have seen that Graph 1 can be mapped into Graph 2 with the following injection:

 ```{image} assets/Ch3/DefineInjection.gif
 :alt: Whoopsy!